-- 1) The Legislature should address barriers to limit the availability of enough preceptors to meet the state's need for clinical training for health professions students: - a) Address non-financial barriers to serving as a preceptor, such as approval by employers, accrediting standards that requires programs to document satisfactory progress of their students toward graduation, housing for students in small communities, etc. - b) Consider preceptor incentives such as tax credits and other approaches that respond to challenges recruiting and retaining preceptors. - c) Continue to seek compete information on the number of health professions preceptors in Minnesota. - 2) The legislature should identify and study expanding the scope of practice for health care professions. - 3) The legislature should review the effectiveness of the MERC program and consider alternate models Graduate Medical Education funding. - a) Assess the effectiveness of the current MERC distribution of funds in meeting high priority state workforce needs, supported by in depth data on the current distribution of MERC funds - b) Direct DHS to examine the feasibility of seeking a waiver from the Centers for Medicare & Medicaid Services (CMS) that would provide for state management of Graduate Medical Education distribution in Minnesota. - 4) The legislature should invest in strategies that will lead to a more diverse health care workforce. - 5) The legislature should encourage or incentivize schools to keep their two year Registered Nurse degree programs. - 6) The Legislature should encourage nursing education programs to reinstate the requirement that Licensed Practical Nurse/Registered Nurse students become certified as Certified Nursing Assistants. - 7) The legislature should analyze and respond to any state barriers, such as regulatory or reimbursement issues, that may be slowing the growth of telehealth to meet workforce needs.
+- 1) The Legislature should address barriers to limit the availability of enough preceptors to meet the state's need for clinical training for health professions students: - a) Address non-financial barriers to serving as a preceptor, such as approval by employers, accrediting standards that requires programs to document satisfactory progress of their students toward graduation, housing for students in small communities, etc. - b) Consider preceptor incentives such as tax credits and other approaches that respond to challenges recruiting and retaining preceptors. - c) Continue to seek compete information on the number of health professions preceptors in Minnesota. - The legislature should identify and study expanding the scope of practice for health care professions, taking into account the plans and results of a National Governors' Association-sponsored project that is developing plans to support recently enacted scope of practice changes, developing a common framework for evaluating scope of practice proposals, and reviewing opportunities for additional scope of practice changes. - 3) The legislature should review the effectiveness of the MERC program and consider alternate models Graduate Medical Education funding. - a) Assess the effectiveness of the current MERC distribution of funds in meeting high priority state workforce needs, supported by in depth data on the current distribution of MERC funds - b) Direct DHS to examine the feasibility of seeking a waiver from the Centers for Medicare & Medicaid Services (CMS) that would provide for state management of Graduate Medical Education distribution in Minnesota. - 4) The legislature should address the multiple factors that create challenges recruiting and retaining the range of nursing education, skill and experience needed in long term care settings. - (a) Encourage or incentivize nursing education programs and higher education systems to maintain a balance between associate and baccalaureate

+- Registered Nurse degree programs so both levels of nursing graduate will remain available to meet workforce needs in long term care settings. - (b) Encourage nursing education programs to consider reinstating the requirement that Licensed Practical Nurse/Registered Nurse students become certified as Certified Nursing Assistants. - 5) The legislature should analyze and respond to any state barriers, such as regulatory or reimbursement issues, that may be slowing the growth of telehealth to meet workforce needs. - The legislature should strongly consider those recommendations of the Mental Health Workforce Summit that did not become law in the 2015 session.